Share this page

 But requiring an 11″ unit run is controversial.
 Increasing the unit run even an inch or two can greatly increase the size of the staircase.
 With a rise of 12 feet and a unit rise of 7.2 inches, increasing the unit run from 9″ to 11″ makes the staircase two feet longer–probably 6 square feet of floor area carved out of the living room.
 When a “7-11” standard was adopted by a building code in the Northeast, the National Association of Home Builders got it reversed, arguing that it increased costs without any proof that it was safer.

-The Stairway Manufacturers Association offers an excellent Visual Interpretation of the International Residential Code 2006 Stair Building Code, very well illustrated with photography.
+The Stairbuilders and Manufacturers Association offers an excellent Visual Interpretation of the International Residential Code [year] Stair Building Code, very well illustrated with photography.
 Highly recommended.
-Available on the web as a pdf file (requires the free Adobe Reader): www.stairways.org/pdf/2006 Stair IRC SCREEN.pdf
+While the web version used to be free, it is now offered as a non-printable pdf file for $5:

 Cleo Baldon and Ib Melchior.